dengzii/GenerateModuleFromTemplate/README.md

 1. Configure template in plugin settings: <b>File > Settings > Tools > Module Template Settings</b>.
 2. Create directories from the 'Structure' tab, click the right mouse button to operate the file tree.
-3. FileTree can use placeholders, the placeholder should like this -> <b>${YOUR_PLACEHOLDER_HERE}</b>.
+3. FileTree can use placeholders / ApacheVelocity template language , the placeholder should like this -> <b>${YOUR_PLACEHOLDER_HERE}</b>.
-4. The 'File Template' tab lists which template the specified file uses, you can also use placeholders for FileName field.
+4. The 'File Template' tab lists which template the specified file uses, you can also use placeholders / attributes for FileName field.
-5. The 'Placeholder' tab's table defines placeholders for replacing filenames and file templates
+5. The 'Placeholder' tab's table defines placeholders / attributes for replacing filenames and file templates

 *NOTE*